ASEQ-EHAQ

 This observance is specific to MCS and reflects long-standing international efforts to advance recognition, accommodation, and inclusion for people living with this disability.

 This is the time for municipalities to include multiple chemical sensitivity (MCS) in accessibility and inclusion efforts.
-MCS is recognized as a disability and health condition under Canadian human-rights law.
+MCS is already recognized as a disability and health condition under Canadian human-rights law.
 Municipal action is now required to align with the Accessible Canada Act (2019) and Canada’s obligations under the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), including through the implementation of fragrance-free and low-emission environments as essential accessibility measures.

 This May, we also want to shine a light on you — your ideas, your experiences, and the meaningful ways you choose to mark the MCS Awareness Month and the MCS Awareness Day.